 - Future medical expenses if your bite resulted in an ongoing or chronic condition

-Your lost wages also fall under the category of economic damages.
-They are meant to make up for both the work you missed, as well as any reduction in wage you may have experienced if your injuries required you to take on a role with lower pay.
+Your lost income also falls under the economic damages category.
+They should compensate for the work you missed and any reduced earnings you experienced if your injuries required you to take on a lower-paying role.
 You can also recover damages for your lost earning potential if your injuries prevent you from working in the future.

 Non-Economic Damages in Dog Bite Cases